rdkls/gps-tracker-server/README.md

 ## Why ##
 My motorcycle was stolen, and I really wished I had a way to track it down.

-I knew it had an OBDII port (like most cars, not so many bikes), which I had previously used to flash the ECU and log engine data, and thought, wouldn't it be good if it was fitted with a GPS tracker which just plugged into that (i.e. no cutting/soldering required).
+I knew it had an OBDII port (like most cars, not so many bikes), which I had previously used to flash the ECU and log engine data, and thought, wouldn't it be cool if it was fitted with a GPS tracker which just plugged into that (i.e. no cutting/soldering required).

 I found just such devices (specifically the [Coban GPS306](http://www.coban.net/html/2014/07/23/2014072306120056640641.html)) available [on eBay](http://www.ebay.com/sch/i.html?_from=R40&_trksid=p2047675.m570.l1313.TR11.TRC1.A0.H0.Xcoban+gps306&_nkw=coban+gps306&_sacat=0) for USD$60 and bought one.